Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: ensemble asteroseismology

 \subsection{Modelling the population of \bceph{} stars}

-To understand the population of \bceph{} stars better and gain insights into the distributions of their physical properties with respect to the selected main pulsation mode, we applied grid modelling.
-We used the \bceph{} MESA stellar evolution grid presented by \cite{Burssens2023}.
-The grid was calculated for masses between 9\,$M_\sun$ and 21.5\,$M_\sun$ at solar metallicity with envelope mixing by internal gravity waves set to $D=1000\,$cm$^2$\,s$^{-1}$ at the base of the envelope and increasing outwards as $\rho^{-1}$ and an exponentially decaying diffusive core overshoot with the parameter range $0.005 \le f_\mathrm{ov} \le 0.035$.
-The \bceph{} grid mimics the effect of rotational mixing by including core overshoot and envelope mixing.
+To understand the population of galactic \bceph{} stars better and gain insights into the distributions of their physical properties with respect to the selected main pulsation mode, we applied grid modelling.
+In doing so, we used extra seismic information compared to classical grid modelling where one just relies on evolution tracks and the measured effective temperature and luminosity to determine stellar properties.
+Here, we used the \bceph{} MESA/GYRE stellar evolution and pulsation grids presented by \cite{Burssens2023}.
+The evolution grid was calculated for masses between 9\,$M_\sun$ and 21.5\,$M_\sun$ at solar metallicity with envelope mixing by internal gravity waves set to $D=1000\,$cm$^2$\,s$^{-1}$ at the base of the envelope and increasing outwards as $\rho^{-1}$ and an exponentially decaying diffusive core overshoot with the parameter range $0.005 \le f_\mathrm{ov} \le 0.035$.
 For details of the physical implementation, we refer the reader to \cite{Burssens2023}.

-The required mode identification for the modelling is not limited to the degree $l$ but we require the radial order $n$ and azimuthal order $m$ as well.
-All models will be fit in the azimuthal order $m=0$ necessitating us to identify the central peak of split modes.
-For complete multiplets the choice is obvious.
-In incomplete multiplets, we assumed in most cases the highest peak to be the at $m=0$.
-Exceptions from this rule were for example made when the highest amplitude TESS frequency does not agree with the \emph{Gaia} frequency.
+The required mode identification for the modelling is not limited to the degree $l$ but we also need the radial order $n$ and azimuthal order $m$.
+All models will be fit in the azimuthal order $m=0$ necessitating us to identify the central peak of split modes denoted here as $f_0$.
+For complete multiplets or radial pulsators, $f_0$ is measured.
+For the few quadrupole pulsators with incomplete multiplets, we assumed the highest peak of the central two peaks to be the one with $m=0$.

 The radial order can neither be deduced from the observations nor from a direct fit of the model.
-Rather, we fitted model with the radial orders $n\in \{0, 1, 2\}$ for radial pulsators and $n\in \{-2, -1, 0, 1, 2\}$ for non-radial modes\footnote{The f-mode ($n=0$) only exists for $l=2$ as the frequency goes to zero for dipole modes \citep[e.g.][]{Takata2012}.} using a $\chi^2$ minimisation over $\log T_\mathrm{eff}$, $\log L$, and $f_0$.
+Rather, we fitted models with the radial orders $n\in \{0, 1, 2\}$ for radial pulsators and $n\in \{-2, -1, 0, 1, 2\}$ for non-radial modes\footnote{The f-mode ($n=0$) only exists for $l=2$ as the frequency goes to zero for dipole modes \citep[e.g.][]{Takata2012}.} using a $\chi^2$ minimisation over $\log T_\mathrm{eff}$, $\log L$, and $f_0$.
 In principle, the radial order can be larger but higher order modes have not been securely established in \bceph{} stars, hence we did not probe them.